timescale/docs/self-hosted/multinode-timescaledb/multinode-administration.md

 however, created when a distributed hypertable is created, and the schema it belongs to does not exist on a data node.

-To manually create a schema across all data nodes, use the following
+To manually create a schema across all data nodes, use this command:
-command:

 ```sql
 CREATE SCHEMA newschema;